Cyprus

 Malta has introduced a New Start-up Residence Programme

-At the 2-day “Start-In-Malta Festival” in October 2022, Malta Residence Agency announced a new residence programme: the Malta Start-Up Residence Programme.
+At the 2-day “Start-In-Malta Festival” in October 2022, Malta Residence Agency announced a new residence route: the Malta Start-Up Residence Programme.

 • This new visa will allow non-European nationals to relocate and live in Malta, by establishing an innovative start-up.

-The programme allows founders/co-founders to apply for a 3-year residency permit, together with their immediate family, and the company to apply for 4 additional permits for Key Employees.
+The route allows founders/co-founders to apply for a 3-year residency permit, together with their immediate family, and the company to apply for 4 additional permits for Key Employees.

 The Hon.
 Miriam Dalli (Minister for the Environment, Energy and Enterprise) stated “we want to be at the forefront of cutting edge technology innovation, research & development“.